 Upland game bird wing shooting in South Africa

-Walked up Orange River Francolin, Grey & Red Wing Partridge, and Quail over a pair of German Short Haired Pointers (GSP’s).
+Walked-up Orange River Francolin, Grey & Red Winged Partridge, Quail shooting over German Short Haired Pointers (GSP’s).

 Once the duck flight is over, it is back to the lodge to warm up in front of the fire, before sitting down to dinner and a chance to recount the day’s activity and share the plans for the following day.